Last Updated on by Karl

 Make sure that you use images in context.
-There’s always a possibility of people not understanding the size of the product.
-In some cases you don’t need much context.
-For example most people know how big shoes are or other everyday objects.
-But in some cases the may completely miss the mark.
+There's always a possibility of people not understanding the size of the product.
+In some cases, you don’t need much context.
+For example, most people know how big shoes are or other everyday objects.
+But in some cases, they may completely miss the mark.
 What do you think is the size of these speakers?
 (Speakers in context at the end of this post).

 Help Visitors Visualize

 Here’s an example of matching ties to your shirt and suit.
-There are dozens of possible combinations.
-Different colors of shirts with or without jacket.
+There are dozens of possible combinations, different colors of shirts with or without a jacket.

-Some test show huge increase in conversion rate when using images in context.
+Some tests show a huge increase in conversion rate when using images in context.
 There are not many details available but a post by Bryan Eisenberg from way back in 2007 that suggest 147% increase in conversions with images like these.

 Hovering Mouse Over the Image to Get Context